32 Different Types of Moths in Oregon

 The adage “Don’t touch spiky caterpillars” does not apply to this particular caterpillar.

-It is safe to handle cautiously because neither the caterpillar’s teeth nor its bristles sting.
+It is safe to handle cautiously because neither the caterpillar’s teeth nor bristles sting.
 When touched, they frequently curl up.

 20. Grape Plume Moth